wisp92/pokered/README.md

 - *v1.14 beta* glitched sprites can no longer cause a buffer overflow that corrupts the hall of fame
 - *v1.14 beta* Seafoam islands fast current applied to the right steps on floor B3
 - *v1.14 beta* Amazing man glitch fixed
+- *v1.14 beta* The rival encounters on route 22 now show an exclamation bubble that never showed up originally
+- *v1.14 beta* Each of the two boulder puzzles in seafoam islands will fully reset until completed
+- *v1.14 beta* The boulder switches never reset while inside victory road and they will always reset upon leaving
+- *v1.14 beta* While inside victory road, boulders placed on switches will stay there between floor transitions

 #Bugfixes: